daan/cardboard-trainer/README.md

-The unity projects in this repository include code from, see license: https://github.com/thomasfredericks/UnityOSC
+The unity projects in this repository include OSC code from thomasfredericks (see license): https://github.com/thomasfredericks/UnityOSC